VaibhavRawat27/RoadGuard/README.md

-# RoadGuard - Flask Roadside Assistance (Prototype)
+# RoadGuard - Flask Roadside Assistance

 Develop a smart, location-aware roadside assistance platform that connects stranded vehicle owners with nearby mechanics or towing services in real time.
 The platform aims to reduce